glisak/Rhetos-wiki/Releasing-a-new-Rhetos-version.md

     * [ ] Make sure you are working on the latest version of the master branch (git pull).
     * [ ] Check out the [project network](https://github.com/Rhetos/Rhetos/network)
        and [pull requests](https://github.com/Rhetos/Rhetos/pulls) for any forgotten branches.
-    * [ ] List any other core packages that need to be released with the new framework version.
+    * [ ] List any other core packages that also need to be released along with this release.
     * [ ] Check the last [release number](https://github.com/Rhetos/Rhetos/releases) and decide on the new version number.
         A new release usually just increases the minor version by 1 (the second number).
       * Note: The version number format must be compliant with [semantic versioning](https://semver.org/).